tmakatos/qemu/docs/devel/vfio-user.rst

 The server can access client memory with VFIO_USER_DMA_READ and VFIO_USER_DMA_WRITE messages.
-These also share a common data structure that appears after the 16 byte message header.
+These also share a common data structure that appears after the message header.

 DMA Read/Write Data
 ^^^^^^^^^^^^^^^^^^^